br3ndonland/udacity-google/markdown-guide.md

 - As I go through the lesson, I keep a computational narrative explaining what I do at each step.
   - I include code blocks to show the code I'm writing.
   - If I get stuck, I explain the steps I take to solve the problem.
-For example, I had a [Git issue during Lesson 3](https://github.com/br3ndonland/udacity-google/blob/master/udacity-google-03.md#311-quiz-hijacking-requests-1-quiz).
 - At the end of the lesson, I generate a Table of Contents from the headers.

 [(Back to top)](#top)